BroadcomSaaSOps/f5/README.md

 7. Delete old node

 ### Usage
-1. RDP and/or SSH into the respective environment's ansible machine (us5nprepo01)
+1. RDP and/or SSH into the respective environment's ansible machine ssh us5nprepo01
-2.
+2. ssh /root/mktest
+3. ansible-playbook -i inventory/us5np.hosts site.yml --tags=""
+   where tags are one of the following addnodedisabled addnode addpoolmember disablepoolmember wait delpoolmember delnode

 ### Jenkins
 (TODO) This playbook can be frontended in [Jenkins](http://canpjen02.ca.com/jenkins/#TODO)